 Communities have always been at the core of Wild Frontiers.
-From our early days of taking travellers to meet our friends the Kalash, a minority pagan community in the remote mountains of northern Pakistan, our ethos - to create extraordinary travel experiences for our clients, which mutually benefit the communities we visit - has remained the same.
+From our early days of taking travellers to meet our friends the Kalash, a minority pagan community in the remote mountains of northern Pakistan, our ethos has remained the same - to create extraordinary travel experiences for our clients, which mutually benefit the communities we visit.

 The Benefits of Community Tourism